Hyper-effective communication coaching

 communication in the workplace is practiced by a woman with curly hair and a man with pink hair

-Statistics abound on the lack of communication in the workplace: for example, 57% of employees report not being given clear directions on projects, and 69% of managers are not comfortable communicating with employees in general.
-A study by the Corporate Finance Institute found that communication skills are twice as important as core managerial skills.
+Communication skills are one of the most sought-after attributes in the workplace.
+Still, 57% of employees report not being given clear directions on projects, and 69% of managers are not comfortable communicating with employees in general.

 Table of contents